benpatel/carrier/README.md

 **Trade-offs & Future Improvements**
  - I kept the project simple and focused on the requirements.
- - With more time, I would improve the design, add better accessibility, optimize images for faster loading, and test on more devices.
+ - With more detail requirement, I would improve the design, add better accessibility, optimize images for faster loading.